- A guide for investors who want to add NIO stock to their portfolio.

 An Exchange Traded Fund (ETF) is regarded as a diversified investment and safer than investing in a single stock.

-Vanguard FTSE Emerging Markets ETF and First Trust NASDAQ Clean Edge Green Energy Index Fund are two ETFs with exposure to NIO.
+Vanguard FTSE Emerging Markets ETF (VWO) and First Trust NASDAQ Clean Edge Green Energy Index Fund (QCLN) are two ETFs with exposure to NIO.

 Step 5: Spec your order